The Confident Eater

 However, I also caution that a recipe is rarely the answer.
 It doesn’t matter which question you ask about fussy eating, a recipe isn’t the answer 😉

-Recipes are also a great way to gather momentum.
+Recipes are though, a great way to gather momentum.
 If you have a child who is getting a little more comfortable and confident around new foods and is starting to show signs of wanting to branch out, then a new recipe can be magic.

 Are great recipes the answer to fussy eating?, Judith Yeabsley|Fussy Eating NZ, chicken nuggets, #AreGreatRecipesTheAnswerToFussyEating, # AreGreatRecipesTheAnswerToPickyEating, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #Wellington, #NZ, #JudithYeabsley #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters